ServiceNow Cloud Observability (formerly Lightstep)

 - Timestamp cache persistence: 0.65.0

-You can configure Nobl9 SLOs with ServiceNow Cloud Observability by using one of the following metric types:
+You can configure Nobl9 SLOs with ServiceNow Cloud Observability as follows:

 constant